 - 3.1 Under a shared ownership lease, you only pay for part of the market value up front, and you agree to pay rent on the remaining share to the landlord. - 3.2 The total rent to pay at the start of the lease is based on the percentage of the remaining share of the market value you did not pay for.
 This percentage is noted in the 'Summary of costs' document.
 If you buy more shares in your home, the rent will go down. - 3.3 The rent is reviewed on each Review Date whether or not you will have owned the property for a year at the date of the first Review Date.
-The Review Date is set out in the 'Summary of costs' document and in your lease. - Your rent will increase when it is reviewed.
-It will not go down even if the Retail Prices Index (RPI) has fallen.
-Your actual rent increase will be calculated each year based on the RPI increase and additional percentage set out in your lease.
-Your landlord will notify you each year what this amount will be. - 3.4 Your lease will include the dates used for calculating the increase in RPI.
+The Review Date is set out in the 'Summary of costs' document and in your lease. - Depending on the terms of your lease, your rent will be reviewed by reference to either the Retail Price Index (RPI) or the Consumer Price Index (CPI).
+This will be shown in the 'Rent Review' section in the 'Summary of Costs' document.
+Your rent will in normal circumstances increase when it is reviewed.
+Your actual rent increase will be calculated each year and will usually be based on the RPI or CPI increase and additional percentage set out in your lease.
+Your landlord will notify you each year what this amount will be. - In the event of an RPI or a CPI decrease, your landlord does not have to decrease your rent and they may still increase it should an increase be possible once the additional percentage is taken into account. - 3.4 Your lease will include the dates used for calculating the increase in RPI.
 For more information see the 'Rent Review Period' and 'Rent Increase' sections in the 'Summary of Costs' document.
 A worked example demonstrating how the rent is calculated at review is also set out in Appendix 2 of the lease. - 3.5 Your landlord may be entitled to terminate the lease and to make you leave the home if you: - do not pay the rent; - do not observe and perform your obligations in the lease.